 Dr. Simon-Dack’s research focuses on neural communication, interhemiphseric transfer (IHT), sensory binding, and mechanisms of neural inhibition.

-Dr. Simon-Dack will be accepting students for this upcoming 2022-2023 academic year.
-If you are interested in working with Dr. Simon-Dack, please feel free to email her. email@example.com
+Dr. Simon-Dack will NOT be accepting students for this upcoming 2023-2024 academic year.

 Dr. Diaz is a developmental psychologist with a background in infant and child behavioral and physiological development.
 Through the use of various methodologies (e.g., EEG, ECG, Actigraphy, observations, and questionnaires), her research program focuses on the relation between emotional and cognitive processes and their role in social and academic competence.
 She is also interested in exploring how environmental (i.e., parenting, culture) and internal (i.e., resilience, motivations) factors may help better understand individual differences.

 Dr. Diaz will be accepting students for this upcoming 2023-2024 academic year.
 If you are interested in working with Dr. Diaz, please feel free to email her. firstname.lastname@example.org